ipfs/community/articles/precarious-data.md

 adj.
 Dangerously lacking in security or stability: _a precarious posture; precarious footing on the ladder._ adj.
 Subject to chance or unknown conditions.

 The World Wide Web is precarious.
 It's a network of information, discussions, data, and analysis that relies on HTTP links to maintain connections between the pieces.
 Those links are unreliable because the content they point to is unstable.
-If you rely on an HTTP service as the authoritative source of data you're building on a precarious foundation.
+If you rely on an HTTP service as an authoritative source of data you're building on a precarious foundation.
 Next time you feel the pain of this precarious situation, I encourage you to take it as a sign that you should embrace the decentralized web.

 Centralization is a disease that the web is suffering from.
-It makes the web unstable and insecure, forcing us to do things like scramble to rescue valuable data from servers before the servers get turned off.
-We can address that disease by changing the way we link to information.
-Currently the web is built around HTTP links that identify content by its location.
-We need to stop relying on those links and instead use an approach called content-addressing.
+It makes the web unstable, insecure and vulnerable to explaitation.  **We can address that disease by changing the way we link to information.**

 For example, right now Climate scientists are [rushing to back up climate datasets](https://motherboard.vice.com/read/researchers-are-preparing-for-trump-to-delete-government-science-from-the-web).
-For decades they have relied on the US government to host a huge amount of the climate data that researchers rely on.
+For decades they have relied on the US government to host a huge amount of the climate data that they rely on.
 The data have been centralized on a few servers and those servers have been treated as the "authoritative" locations for the data.
 Now researchers are worried that it's not safe to rely on those servers any more.
 This has triggered a massive effort of [#DataRescue](http://www.ppehlab.org/datarefuge) and [Guerilla Archiving](https://technoscienceunit.wordpress.com/2016/12/04/guerrilla-archiving-event-saving-environmental-data-from-trump/).

+A similar same thing happened when GeoCities shut down.
+It also appears when people grab snapshots of controversial tweets and high-profile Facebook conversations.
+These are all examples of people responding to the instability and unreliability of the web.
+Today's worldwide web is not a resilient system.

 From a technical perspective, the problem is the centralization of the data.
-The data should be held redundantly in many places, with governments, researchers, libraries, etc all holding identical copies of whichever datasets they care about.
-This is possible today.
-The key is to **stop relying on location to distinguish between data** and instead use a technique called content-addressing to distinguish "authoritative" data from other data.
+Any data we rely on should be held redundantly in many places.
+Governments, researchers, libraries, etc should all holding identical copies of whichever datasets they care about.
+This is possible today, we simply aren't doing it.
+In order to make this system more resilient, we need to **stop relying on location to distinguish between data** and instead use a technique called content-addressing to distinguish "authoritative" data from other data.

 You can make this switch today.
 Technologies and protocols like [IPFS](https://ipfs.io) and [Dat](http://datproject.org) let you distribute identical copies of your data across a dynamic, scalable network of peers.
 These decentrailzed web technologies will smooth the process of saving endangered data now and will prevent this problem from happening again in the future.